vasu31dev/playwright-ts-template/docs/Utilities.md

 await expectElementToBeHidden(signInButton(), 'signInButton should not be displayed');

-//asserting element to have the text await expectElementToHaveText(successfulMessage(), 'Login is successful', {
+//asserting element to have the text await expectElementToHaveText(successfulMessage(), 'You have logged in successfully', {
-  ignoreCase: false,
+  ignoreCase: true,
-  message: 'Login should be Successful',
+  message: 'Verify Login should be Successful',
 });

 //asserting check box is not checked